KwatME/Rela.jl/system/Process/Thrombosis.md

 # "

-Fibrosis in the blood vessel
+Fibrosis in the blood vessel.

 # ^

+DIC

 Hemolysis